sandheepp/Convolutional-Neural-Networks-Keras-1D/README.md

 Deep CNN to detect depression

-Dataset.py is used to extract the data from the files
+Dataset.py is used to extract the data from the files.